mindee/mindee-api-ruby/docs/products/energy_bill_fra_v1.md

 ## Specific Fields
 Fields which are specific to this product; they are not used in any other product.

-### Energy Consumer Field
-The entity that consumes the energy.

-A `EnergyBillV1EnergyConsumer` implements the following attributes:

-* `address` (String): The address of the energy consumer.
-* `name` (String): The name of the energy consumer.
-Fields which are specific to this product; they are not used in any other product.

-### Energy Consumer Field
-The entity that consumes the energy.

-A `EnergyBillV1EnergyConsumer` implements the following attributes:

-* `address` (String): The address of the energy consumer.
-* `name` (String): The name of the energy consumer.
-Fields which are specific to this product; they are not used in any other product.

 ### Energy Supplier Field
 The company that supplies the energy.